Bogotá: Twenty-first century

-The city begins the 21st century with important changes in its urban space and public transport, looking to plan a demographic and economic growth that would position it as a strategic hub for international business in Latin America.
-Some of the main interventions initiated in this century looked to develop projects contained in the Plan of Territorial Ordering (POT), which will guide the development of the city for the next two centuries.
+The city began the 21st century with important changes in its urban space and public transport, looking to plan demographic and economic growth, that would position it as a strategic hub for international business in Latin America.
+Some of the main interventions initiated looked to develop projects contained in the Plan of Territorial Ordering (POT), which aims to guide the development of the city for the next two centuries.

-One of the most important interventions in the city for this time was its transportation system.
-In 1967, there were 2,679 urban buses in Bogotá that transported, on average, 1,629,254 passengers per day.
-The city had a little more than a million inhabitants and 80 km2 of area, the service was relatively reasonable and comfortable.
-But as the city grew and reached more than five million inhabitants and an area greater than 300 km2, not only did the car fleet increase substantially to reach more than 20,000 vehicles, but chaos multiplied, as well as pollution and the inefficiency of the only existing transportation system.
+One of the most important interventions in the city was in its transportation system.
+In 1967, there were 2,679 urban buses in Bogotá that transported, on average, 1,630,000 passengers per day.
+The city had about 1 million inhabitants and 80 km2 of area, the service was relatively reasonable.
+But as the city grew and reached more than five million and an area greater than 300 km2, not only did the car fleet increase substantially to more than 20,000 vehicles, but traffic complexity increased, as well as pollution and the inefficiency of the only existing transportation system.

-By the end of the 20th century, the situation was critical.
+By the end of the 20th century, the situation was difficult.
 There was no real urban public transport system that would serve as an alternative to the private vehicle – which further incentivized its use – and the city had low levels of competitiveness in Latin America, as well as an unsatisfactory quality of life for the vast majority of its inhabitants.

-The administrations of mayors Andrés Pastrana (1988–1990) and Jaime Castro (1992–1994), in addition to the first one of Antanas Mockus (1995–1997), formulated proposals to solve the problem of public transport, with limited results.
-It was during the mayoralty of the latter when there was an insistent talk about the possibility of establishing a mass transportation system that would help remedy the problem of mobility in Bogotá.
+The administrations of mayors Andrés Pastrana (1988–90) and Jaime Castro (1992–94), in addition to the first of Antanas Mockus (1995–97), formulated proposals to solve the problem of public transport, with limited results.
+It was during the mayoralty of the latter when there was talk about the possibility of establishing a mass transportation system that would help remedy the problem of mobility.

 Under the second administration of Antanas Mockus, Bogotá opened a 'zone of tolerancia' which legalized prostitution in a large swath of the center of the city in the Santa Fe neighborhood.

-Mayor Enrique Peñalosa (whose first term was 1998–2000) included in his government program as a priority project a solution to the problem of public transport.
-Consequently, in the execution of the development plan "For the Bogotá we Want" in terms of mobility and in a concrete way to the massive transportation system project, the construction of a special infrastructure exclusively for its operation was determined.
+Mayor Enrique Peñalosa (whose first term was 1998–2000) included in his program as a priority a solution to public transport.
+Consequently, in the execution of the development plan "For the Bogotá we Want" in terms of mobility and in a mass transportation system project, the construction of special infrastructure exclusively for its operation was determined.
 This system would include specialized bus corridors, equipped with single-use lanes, stations, bridges, bike paths and special pedestrian access platforms, designed to facilitate the user's experience in the system.
-However, Peñalosa became infamous for his campaign against the poor, saying he would rather see robbers on the streets rather than people selling candies.
-Peñalosa also served a second term (2016–2019).
+However, Peñalosa became infamous for his campaign against the poor, saying he would rather see robbers on the streets, than people selling candies.
+Peñalosa served a second term (2016–19).